Kong/docs.konghq.com/app/_hub/kong-inc/canary/index.md

       default: 3600
       value_in_examples:
       description: |
-       How long, in seconds, should the transition take (ignored when percentage is set, or when using whitelist or blacklist)
+       The duration of the transition in seconds.
+(Ignored when the percentage is set or when using whitelist or blacklist)
     - name: percentage
       required:
       default: